 Metigy also provides mechanics to interface with social media sites such as Facebook and Twitter.
 If you choose to “like”, “share”, “recommend” or any other social action that creates content within those services, you are bound by their privacy policies once you complete the action.

-Content and activations created within Metigy may contains links to external sites that are operated by 3rd parties.
+Content and activations created within Metigy, may contain links to external sites that are operated by 3rd parties.
 We do not take any responsibility for those 3rd party sites, and are not responsible for any privacy on those sites, and they have their own privacy policies relating to the use of their sites.

-We endeavour to protect your information using modern standards of software development and hardware.
-Our systems are build using robust cloud based architecture, and we use a range of technological approaches to protect your data.
+We endeavor to protect your information using modern standards of software development and hardware.
+Our systems are built using robust cloud based architecture, and we use a range of technological approaches to protect your data.

-These technologies include utilising firewalls to restrict low level access, data encryption for storing sensitive information and high strength encrypted connections (SSL) for all data transmissions.
+These technologies include utilizing firewalls to restrict low level access, data encryption for storing sensitive information and high strength encrypted connections (SSL) for all data transmissions.

-Additionally, the platform is separated in different parts to further ensure that there is no direct access to any data stores, nor direct ways to download data.
+Additionally, the platform is separated into different components to further ensure that there is no direct access to any data stores, nor direct ways to download data.